-The remaining net transferred amount within this caption of \$582 relates to other transfers throughout the plan year.
+The net transferred amount within the Plan Transfers caption of the Statement of Changes in Net Assets Available for Benefits of \$130 relates to transfers throughout the plan year as permitted by the plan.

 Contributions

 Eligibility and Employee Contributions

 Employees in designated eligible groups may immediately enroll in the Plan, regardless of the amount of Company service.